-This value is a function of the relativity between (capitation/first contact) funding from the Government and the input-related adjustment factor for the total fee, given an assumed split.4 When the Government-generated adjustment is greater than the input-related adjustment factor, the co-payment increase will be less than the input-related adjustment factor.5 The opposite is true this year.
+This value is a function of the relativity between (capitation/first contact) funding from the Government and the input-related adjustment factor for the total fee, given an assumed split.
+When the Government-generated adjustment is greater than the input-related adjustment factor, the co-payment increase will be less than the input-related adjustment factor and vice versa.